-York offers one of the best collections of English programs in the country!
+York offers one of the best collections of English programs in the country.

-The study of English literature explores literary history for its relation to current culture, re-thinks the dynamics of the book as a visual medium and examines the fundamental changes to knowledge and language created within our gendered, post-colonial world.
+The study of English literature explores literary history and its relation to current culture, re-thinks the dynamics of the book as a visual medium and examines the fundamental changes to knowledge and language created within our gendered, post-colonial world.

 We offer a full range of English literature courses from the medieval period to the present, with particular strengths in contemporary poetry, popular literature, Canadian, American, African, South Asia and Caribbean literatures.
 The program invites you to explore some of the world's greatest literary works while developing critical thinking, reading and writing skills.
 You can choose from courses in:

 - literary criticism